 The Netherlands’ performs consistently well across all the indices, though its high scores in the Government index may be threatened by anti-Islam policies like the banning of face coverings, including burqas and niqabs, in public spaces.
 Liberal Netherlands’ reputation as an accepting and free society is undermined by the rise of the PVV and anti-Islamic sentiments.

 The Netherlands has always competed with the world’s soft power heavyweights.
-However, as a leader in progressive policy, the Netherlands should further extend and promote its views globally.
-While the most recent incident with Turkey can be interpreted as the Netherlands ‘defending’ their values internationally, the quick escalation of the conflict did not accurately depict the country’s values abroad.
+However, as a leader in progressive policy, the Netherlands should further extend and promote its views globally by engaging further in international organisations or using digital platforms to promote Dutch culture and values.